HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 Why should you measure it?

-Optimization to increase ranking is a process you need to track because it takes time.
+Optimization to increase ranking is a process you must track as it takes time.
 In addition, once you’ve reached a rank you’re satisfied with, you need to hold on to it.
-That’s a good reason to frequently measure so you can detect changes and deviations.
+That’s a good reason to measure so you can detect changes and deviations frequently.

 How do you measure and monitor?

 You can view the keywords and pages your site is ranking for in Google Search Console.
-However, the search query data is incomplete and the dashboard is limited.
-Considering the importance of this metric, you should use a rank tracking tool such as Similarweb’s Rank Ranger.
+However, the search query data is incomplete, and the dashboard is limited.
+Considering the importance of this metric, you should use a rank tracking tool such as the Similarweb platform.

-The tool allows you to create keyword groups using tags so you can easily monitor progress, detect trends and monitor topics.
+The tool allows you to create keyword groups using tags to easily monitor progress, detect trends, and discover topics.
 You can organize your reports by search volume to understand better how competitive a keyword is or by keyword difficulty to prioritize further and assess keyword challenges.

-View ranking changes over time and track how competitors’ pages rank for the same keyword or set of keywords.
-With Rank Ranger you get everything you need to pinpoint issues to focus on and set your SEO priorities.
+View ranking changes over time and track how competitors’ pages rank for the same one or set of keywords.
+With Similarweb, you get everything you need to pinpoint issues to focus on and set your SEO priorities.
+Choose Rank Tracker and then Keywords to access your data.

-Rank tracking the SEO critical keywords should be a daily routine.
-Rank Ranger presents a long range of data, so you can always see the progress.
+Tracking the ranking of your core SEO keywords should be a daily routine.
+Simlarweb presents a long range of data, so you can always see the progress.

 2. Organic Traffic